 Fayaz Nawabadi, a government renegade and Kukka parray’s right hand, was known to have personally killed more than a hundred Kashmiris who may have been militants, or their distant relatives.
 Whatever Fayaz wanted he got, apart from Nazima, the most beautiful girl in the village.
 When she turned him down, he had her abducted and raped until she became pregnant.
 To prove his power, he then went after her sister too.
 The distraught family contacted the police.
 The cops took the details, and then rang Fayaz, who charged into the village market.
 There he produced the eight-months pregnant Nazima, stripped her and shot her repeatedly in the belly before a large crowd, shouting, “We are in charge, and no one can touch us.
 This is what you get when you mess with us.”
 Nazima with her unborn child died.
 Her sister is still with the renegades.
 (The Meadow by Adrian Levy and Cathy Scott-Clark)

 Once his eyes fell on a new scooter parked in the Safapora market.
-The scooter belonged to Waseem, a 21 year old.
+The scooter belonged to Waseem, a 21-year-old.
 Waseem refused to let go of his new scooter when the Nawabadis asked him to give it to them.
-Fayaz then walked up to him, and held him by his throat.
+Fayaz then walked up to him and held him by his throat.
 He then pumped bullets into him.
-Waseem fell to ground.
+Waseem fell to the ground.
 When a shopkeeper raised his voice, he too met the same fate.
 One more onlooker was also shot dead.
-With three dead bodies on the streets Fayaz issued his threat, “People of Safapora, whosever goes against us will meet a similar fate”.
+With three dead bodies on the streets, Fayaz issued his threat, “People of Safapora, whosever goes against us will meet a similar fate”.

 4: Ghulam Mohammad Mir aka Momma Kanna